test-fullautomation/python-genpackagedoc/packagedoc/additional_docs/Introduction.rst

 How to do this is explained in detail in the next chapters.

-The outcome of all preparations of **GenPackageDoc** in your own repository is a PDF document like the one you are currently reading.
+The outcome of all preparations of **GenPackageDoc** in your own repository is a document like the one you are currently reading.